wompking/carminiteblocks/README.md

 ## Encased Smoker / Fire Jet

 The first functional block added by the Carminite Blocks datapack is the **Encased Smoker**. *(figure 7)* When supplied with a redstone input, it opens over the course of three seconds, and then begins emitting blinding smoke. *(figure 8)* When placed, the smoker requires one block of empty air space above it to function; if this space is available, the smoker will then prevent blocks from being placed inside this space.
 The **Encased Fire Jet** *(figure 9)* works similarly, but instead produces a column of flame instead of smoke. *(figure 10)*

+## Reappearing Block / Controller

+The **Reappearing Block** *(figure 11)* is a block that (you guessed it) appears and disappears based on a redstone signal.
+To activate it, place it next to a **Reappearing Controller** *(figure 12)* and activate the controller.
+When activated, the controller will cause all contiguous reappearing blocks attached to start becoming intangible; *(figure 13)* when the redstone signal is turned off, they will become solid again. *(figure 14)* In the case that multiple controllers are attached, the blocks will only become solid when both controllers are turned off.

 ## Images